Another upset for Arizona St women, who beat No. 3 Oregon St

 Arizona State led 39-32 after the third quarter thanks to Jayde Van Hyfte’s three-point play with 2 seconds left.
 She grabbed an offensive rebound and made a layup while being fouled.

-The Sun Devils never trailed in the fourth quarter, though Oregon State tied it once at 45 on Destiny Slocum’s 3-pointer with 2:31 left.
-Arizona State responded with the next eight points and hung on for the win.
+The Sun Devils never trailed in the fourth quarter, though Oregon State tied it at 45-all on Destiny Slocum’s 3-pointer with 2:31 left.
+Arizona State responded with the next eight points and hung on from there.

-Arizona State is the first team to earn two straight wins over AP top-five teams in the regular season since 2010, when Stanford beat No. 4 Xavier and No. 1 UConn.
+“With this team, we have really great potential,” Arizona State forward Jamie Ruden said.
+“So I don’t even think about limits or what we can’t do.
+I think we’re doing a good job of just showing up and focusing on what we can control.”

 Arizona State jumped out to a 13-4 lead into the first quarter, holding Oregon State scoreless for the final 8 minutes.
 The Beavers shot 2 of 14 in the quarter and missed all five of their 3-point attempts.